-- Windows – R-4 windows ( U-Value 0.25 or less).
+- Windows - R-5 windows (U-value of 0.22 or less).
 Windows will be eligible only if estimated savings for the entire retrofit package are at least 30 percent of energy use.

 - Application processing/acceptance: immediate if you and your home qualify

-- Home Energy Assessment Report Delivery: within 10 business days after your Home Energy Assessment
+- 100 Point Performance Check Report Delivery: within 10 business days after your 100 Point Performance Check

-- The Bid Process: We ask your Contractor to deliver a bid within 10 days of delivering your Home Energy Assessment Report – depending on your home and the number of homeowners participating at the time, it may be quicker or take a bit longer.
+- The Bid Process: We ask your Contractor to deliver a bid within 10 days of delivering your 100 Point Performance Check Report – depending on your home and the number of homeowners participating at the time, it may be quicker or take a bit longer.

 - Financing Approval: up to 2 weeks depending on the lender

 - Some of the participating contractors also install residential solar systems.
-If you like, I can give you their contact information and you may contact them directly.
+If you like, we can give you their contact information and you may contact them directly.

 - Energy Trust of Oregon offers cash incentives and services to help you add solar to your home.

-- Am I eligible for Clean Energy Works Oregon?
+- Am I eligible for Clean Energy Works?

 That depends on where you live, the age and type of house you live in and your credit history.
-CEWO is currently able to serve homes that meet the following minimum criteria:
+CEW is currently able to serve homes that meet the following minimum criteria: